Choosing the right subscription price for your membership website will determine how profitable your website is.

 - The more exclusive the content, the more you can charge.
 A very successful share trader, Vince Stanzione, charges £100 /$180 a month for a newsletter reporting what trades he is about to make or has just made.
 Jay Abraham charges $300 a month for access to his website that gives his personal advice on growing a business.

 - Study magazines in your sector.
-How much do they charge?
+How much do they charge for subscription?
 What is their circulation?
 How will you compete?
 There is no rule about charging more or less than them, but you have to be sure that your value proposition is more compelling when trying to attract new members.
 Do remember that as an online site, you offer huge advantages over print.
 These benefits have a value that you can charge for.

 - People love a deal!
 Set your price a bit higher than you intend to charge and then discount it back.
 This has two benefits: